Drowning In Your Thoughts

 I don’t know what to tell the kids...

-It can become hard to see beyond all these thoughts and sometimes it feels like your drowning in them.
+It can become hard to see beyond all these thoughts and sometimes it feels like you’re drowning in them!

 I have felt this way many times.
 Often I couldn’t stop the mental spin and would wake in the middle of the night in a swirl of anxiety and worry.

 It is so easy to get bogged down by all the thoughts and emotions that come up surrounding cancer.
+How do you make sense of things?
 One technique I learned through coaching and have found particularly helpful when I feel like I’m drowning in my fear and confusion is to separate out the facts from everything else.

-When you find yourself consumed with crazy thoughts and emotions about the latest news from the doctor, sit down and separate the facts from your judgement of them.
+When your partner has cancer and you find yourself consumed with crazy thoughts and emotions about the latest news from the doctor, sit down and separate the facts from your judgement of them.

 First write down everything in your head.
 All the thoughts you’ve been ruminating over.